BP3/wm-extract-deploy/README.md

 1. Open Identity in your browser (`https://<your IP address>:8084`) and log in.
 2. Click `Add Application`, enter a name (this will be the Client ID), and select the `M2M` radio button, then click `Add`.
 3. Click on the new Application you created and make a note of the Client secret as you will need this for the extract script.
 4. Open the `Access to APIs` tab, click the `Assign Permissions` button and then select `Web Modeler API` from the dropdown.
-Select the read permissions checkbox and then click the `Add` button.
+Select the read, write, and create permission checkboxes and then click the `Add` button.